-What is the average amount of fibre for an adult each day?
+What is the average amount of grams of dietary fibre needed for an adult each day?

 According to healthline.com the recommended fibre intake for an adult ranges from 22 to 34 grams per day depending on your age.
 I think that most people often struggle to reach that amount of fibre in their diet each day.